Largest artificial non-nuclear explosions: Texas fertilizer plant explosion

 On 17 April 2013, a fire culminating in an explosion shortly before 8 p.m.
 CDT (00:50 UTC, 18 April) destroyed the West Fertilizer Company plant in West, Texas, United States, located 18 mi north of Waco, Texas.
-The blast killed 15 people, injured over 160, and destroyed over 150 buildings.
+The blast killed 15 people, injured more than 160, and destroyed over 150 buildings.
 The United States Geological Survey recorded the explosion as a 2.1-magnitude earthquake, the equivalent of 7.5–10 tons of TNT.

 Lac-Mégantic rail disaster

-On 6 July 2013, a train of 73 tank cars of light crude oil ran away down a slight incline, after being left unattended for the night, when the air brakes failed after the locomotive engines were shut down following a small fire.
-It derailed twelve kilometres away in Lac-Mégantic, Quebec, Canada, igniting the Bakken light crude oil from 44 DOT-111 oil cars.
-Approximately 3–4 minutes after the initial blast, there was a second explosion from 12 oil cars.
-A series of smaller blasts followed into the early morning hours, igniting the oil of a total 73 oil cars.
+On 6 July 2013, a train of 73 tank wagons of light crude oil ran away down a slight incline, after being left unattended for the night, when the air brakes failed after the locomotive engines were shut down following a small fire.
+It derailed twelve kilometres away in Lac-Mégantic, Quebec, Canada, igniting the Bakken light crude oil from 44 DOT-111 oil tank wagons.
+Approximately 3–4 minutes after the initial blast, there was a second explosion from 12 oil tank wagons.
+A series of smaller blasts followed into the early morning hours, igniting the oil of a total 73 oil tank wagons.
 The disaster is known to have killed 42 people; five more were missing and presumed dead.